-Ann Makosinski is a Canadian student, serial inventor and media darling who has made numerous global appearances and given countless keynote talks.
-Her first toy was a box of transistors, which launched her journey into the world of inventing.
-Ann participated in local science fairs starting grade 6, and in grade 10 her inspiration grew when her friend in the Philippines failed her grade because she had no electricity or light to study with at night.
+Ann Makosinski is a student, serial inventor and media darling doing numerous global appearances and keynote talks.
+When Ann was a child her first toy was a box of transistors, which launched her journey into the world of inventing.
+Ann started participating in her local science fairs and began to explore the world of alternative energy harvesting.

 Most college students are usually found thinking about final exams, summer vacation, and dorm room shenanigans.
 But before Ann Makosinski ever stepped into a college classroom, she had won the Google Science Fair, garnered awards at the Intel Science and Engineering Fair, was featured in TIME Magazine, and appeared on the Tonight Show — twice.
 Instead of couching herself in the typical definitions of “entrepreneur” or “inventor,” Ann has coined a term for herself: “differentist.”

-In today’s celebrated and well-documented innovation economy championed by Silicon Valley wunderkinds like Mark Zuckerberg, we have a tendency to think that the best new ideas are exclusively coming out of Bay Area, or the offices of Apple, Uber, or other tech giants.
+In today’s celebrated and well-documented innovation economy championed by Silicon Valley “wunderkinds” like Mark Zuckerberg, we have a tendency to think that the best new ideas are exclusively coming out of the Bay Area, or the offices of Apple, Uber, or other tech giants.
 But sometimes, world-changing ideas come out of a home basement in the suburbs.
-Join Ann as she explains what it’s like to be a differentist in a world that’s constantly redesigning and reimagining itself, and charting new courses.
+Join Ann as she explains what it’s like to be a “differentist” in a world that’s constantly redesigning and reimagining itself, and charting new courses.

 Imagine all the things you can do…off of your phone.
-Parents be warned.
-Ann is urging people to ditch their devices and do something else instead with their time.
-By detaching from smartphones, Ann shares how it has helped her think creatively, made her more sociable, and most importantly, made her the Inventor she is today.
+Parents, be warned.
+Ann Makosinski is urging people to ditch their devices and do something else instead of their time.
+By detaching from smartphones, Ann shares how it has helped her think creatively made her more sociable, and most importantly, made her the Inventor she is today.